 (i) Overdue for less than one month.
-In the 3 to 6 month bucket. (ii) Interest overdue for more than one month In the 6 to 12 month bucket without but less than seven months (i.e. before the relative amount becomes past due for six month. months) (iii) Principal instalments overdue for 7 months In 1 to 3 year bucket. but less than one year
+In the 3 to 6 month bucket. (ii) Interest overdue for more than one month but less than seven months (i.e. before the relative amount becomes past due for six months) reckoning the grace period of one (iii) Principal instalments overdue for 7 months but less than one year In 1 to 3 year bucket.